Research Grant Documentation

 Research grant recipients are required to submit a blog post, photograph and report.

-How: Fill out the Research Grant Documentation form.
+How: Submit your documentation materials using the Research Grant Documentation form.

 Presenting your work at a conference?
 Be sure to credit your grant by including the Honors College logo and the following acknowledgement in your presentation materials: This research has been supported by an Honors College grant.